ES-Alexander/pythonic-cv/README.md

 needing to create a subclass.
 In addition, video playback can be sped up with `w`, slowed down with `s`, and if enabled allows rewinding with `a` and returning to forwards playback with `d`.
 Forwards playback at 1x speed can be restored with `r`.
-While paused, video can be stepped forwards and backwards using `f` and `b`, unless those keys are used for other purposes in the pause_effects dictionary on initialisation.
+While paused, video can be stepped backwards and forwards using `a` and `d`.
+All default key-bindings can be overwritten using the play_commands and pause_effects dictionaries and the quit and play_pause variables on initialisation.

 For reading and writing video files, the `VideoReader` and `VideoWriter` classes should be used.
 For streaming, the classes `Camera`, `SlowCamera`, and `LockedCamera` are